Th4l4/Th4l4/README.md

 - 👋 Hi, I’m @Th4l4
 - 👀 I’m interested in Web app Pentesting
-- 🌱 I’m currently learning Networking
+- 🌱 I’m currently learning Networking and VAPT
 - 💞️ I can code in C, Python
-- 📫 How to reach me - Using Linkedin -->   https://www.linkedin.com/in/bhavani-prasad-sharma-3673611b7/
+- 📫 How to reach me --->   https://twitter.com/SiddanthiTweets

 <!---
 Th4l4/Th4l4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.